+1 (312) 589-2749

 What is OpenDentalTrainer Fork (Student edition)?

 OpenDentalTrainer Fork (Student edition) is a specialized dental practice management software designed specifically for students and educational institutions.
-This software is a customized version of the original OpenDentalTrainer, tailored to meet the unique needs of dental students and educators.
-With OpenDentalTrainer Fork (Student edition), students can learn and practice dental management skills in a simulated environment, while educators can easily create and manage virtual clinics for training purposes.
+It is a fork of the popular OpenDental software, tailored to meet the unique needs of dental students and educators.
+With its robust features and user-friendly interface, OpenDentalTrainer Fork (Student edition) provides a comprehensive platform for students to learn and practice dental management skills in a simulated environment.

 Main Features